alemax-xyz/chrome/README.md

 ## Google Chrome docker image

-This image is based on official Google Chrome build with Ubuntu Bionic libraries and it is built on top of [clover/base](https://hub.docker.com/r/clover/base/).
+This image is based on official Google Chrome build with debian libraries and it is built on top of [clover/base](https://hub.docker.com/r/clover/base/).

 ### Environment variables